Katherine Dunham: Personal life

 In 1949, Dunham returned from international touring with her company for a brief stay in the United States, where she suffered a temporary nervous breakdown after the premature death of her beloved brother Albert.
 He had been a promising philosophy professor at Howard University and a protégé of Alfred North Whitehead.
 During this time, she developed a warm friendship with the psychologist and philosopher Erich Fromm, whom she had known in Europe.
 He was only one of a number of international celebrities who were Dunham's friends.
 In December 1951, a photo of Dunham dancing with Ismaili Muslim leader Prince Ali Khan at a private party he had hosted for her in Paris appeared in a popular magazine and fueled rumors that the two were romantically linked.
 Both Dunham and the prince denied the suggestion.
 The prince was then married to actress Rita Hayworth, and Dunham was now legally married to John Pratt; a quiet ceremony in Las Vegas had taken place earlier in the year.
 The couple had officially adopted their foster daughter, a 14-month-old girl they had found as an infant in a Roman Catholic convent nursery in Fresnes, France.
 Named Marie-Christine Dunham Pratt, she was their only child.

 Among Dunham's closest friends and colleagues was Julie Robinson, formerly a performer with the Katherine Dunham Company, and her husband, singer and later political activist Harry Belafonte.
 Both remained close friends of Dunham for many years, until her death.
 Glory Van Scott and Jean-Léon Destiné were among other former Dunham dancers who remained her lifelong friends.

 Death

 On May 21, 2006, Dunham died in her sleep from natural causes in New York City.
-She died a month before her 97th birthday.
+She died at age 96.